Delaying your retirement

 The law has changed.
 Now, unless there is a valid reason - for instance you or another persons' safety, no one can make you retire when you reach 65, 70, or even 80.
 For some people, delaying their retirement past the 'normal' retirement age might be a benefit financially as well as emotionally.
 For others, reaching 60 or 65 is something they've dreamed of.
 You are much more in control of when you retire now, than in previous years.

-Can I go part-time, do you think?
+Can I go part-time?

 How quickly you retire will depend on you and your employer.
 It may be possible to go part-time, depending on your circumstances, it may not.
 But for many people, working reduced hours is an excellent way to make the transition into retirement, without it being so final.